microsoft/MXDial-IoT-Sample/README.md

 8. Select the Web App previously created.
 9. Click **OK** and wait for the deployment to complete.
 This step might take a few minutes.

-## Deploying the Arduino Solution to the MX Chip.
+## Deploying the Arduino Solution to the DevKit Device.

 ### Connect to WiFi
 1. Connect the Micro-USB end to the IoT DevKit.